 How long does Beta last?

-Typically, Beta takes ten weeks.
+Typically, the Beta phase takes ten weeks.

 - Has the team completed a kick-off?